vadimonus/kafka-router-for-laravel/readme.md

 ### Consume

 This package is aimed only to route messages.
 You need some other solution to consume message.
-You may use `vadimon/kafka-consumer-for-laravel` package for consume command.

 ### Route

-Simply pass consumed message to `KafkaRoute::dispatch`, and it will be routed to controller, specified by route map
+Simply pass consumed message to `KafkaRoute::dispatch`, and it will be routed to controller, specified by route map.

 ```php
 KafkaRoute::dispatch($message);